sidorof/flask-restful-dbbase/docs/_sources/model-collection-resource.rst.txt

 Processing the Query
 ^^^^^^^^^^^^^^^^^^^^
 Once the query has been processed, the serial fields and relational fields will be applied to create the output.
-The form of the out is:
+The form of the output is:

 .. code-block:: json

     {"MyModel": [
         {"id": 1, "field1": value1, "field2": value2, ...},